-Using a Nest thermostat is one of the easiest ways to improve the daily schedule of your heating and cooling.
-This smart thermostat can learn your preferences and automatically make adjustments.
-But as you may expect, it won’t work well or at all if you see an error code show up.
-The precise error code offers useful information about the underlying problem, something a knowledgeable technician can use to present solutions that much sooner.
+Installing a Nest thermostat is one of the easiest ways to improve the day-to-day schedule of your heating and cooling.
+This smart thermostat can learn your preferences and automatically make changes.
+But as you might expect, it won’t work properly or at all if you see an error code appear.
+The specific error code provides useful information about the source of the problem, something a knowledgeable technician can use to present solutions that much quicker.

-Here are seven of the most frequent error codes you may encounter on your Nest thermostat.
-We’ll review the basics of each error code on top of how you can solve it and the projected cost to do so.
-Remember that while the price will ultimately be dependent on the exact Nest model, you can anticipate paying between $75-$200 for repairs.
-This should include things like travel and labor costs on top of any specific components necessary to finish repairs.
+Here are seven of the most likely error codes you might find on your Nest thermostat.
+We’ll review the basics of each error code on top of how you can fix it and the approximate cost to do so.
+Keep in mind that while the investment will ultimately depend on the exact Nest model, you can count on paying around $75-$200 for repairs.
+This should also cover travel and labor costs as well as any specific hardware necessary to finish repairs.

 e298 – Critical

-This critical error code is limited to newer models of the Nest thermostat and is displayed when the power is shut off.
-As this is a critical power error, the thermostat will swap to the backup battery system.
+This critical error code is limited to the latest models of the Nest thermostat and is displayed when the power is shut off.
+Since this is a critical power error, the thermostat will change to the backup battery system.
 The error message will remain on display until the issue is resolved.

-Losing power to your Nest thermostat can be for numerous reasons.
-The wiring might have disconnected or become damaged, or a disconnection could have appeared further along in your electrical system.
-This might be the circuit breaker, fuse box or system switch.
-A professional technician should examine electrical connections and wiring until they find the source of the problem.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring could have disconnected or become damaged, or a disconnection might have appeared further along in your home’s electrical system.
+This may be the circuit breaker, fuse box or system switch.
+A trained technician will inspect electrical connections and wiring until they uncover the source of the problem.

 e294 – Critical

-Critical error code e294 shows up when your Nest thermostat’s wiring should be reconfigured.
-More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first conduct a factory reset of your thermostat to make sure it’s not simply a software error.
-If that doesn’t work, they’ll review the wiring diagram of the thermostat and start inspecting connectors.
+Critical error code e294 shows up when your Nest thermostat’s wiring needs to be reconfigured.
+More specifically, the technician should reconfigure the R wire.
+They’ll first conduct a factory reset of your thermostat to ensure it’s not simply a software problem.
+If that doesn’t work, they’ll check the wiring diagram of the thermostat and start inspecting connectors.

-They’ll shut off the power and gradually inspect each wire, ensuring they are fully placed into the connector with the proper amount of uncovered copper.
-Once they find the malfunctioning connector, it can be exchanged for a new one.
+They’ll detach the power and slowly look at each wire, making sure they are fully placed into the connector with the proper amount of bare copper.
+After they locate the damaged connector, it can be swapped for a new one.

 e195 – Critical

-This critical error code can show up when the weather outside is especially hot.
-The HVAC system can break down and stop delivering power to your Nest thermostat.
-When this problem lasts, the backup battery in your thermostat depletes and the thermostat will subsequently power down.
-In the event the breakers are on, you can examine a handful of other places before consulting a professional technician.
+This critical error code can appear when the weather outside is particularly hot.
+The HVAC system can fail and stop delivering power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat depletes and the thermostat will eventually turn off.
+In the event the breakers are on, you can search a few other places before calling a professional technician.

-Because this error can drain your thermostat’s battery, the first step may be providing enough power to determine if this specific error code is what you’re working with.
+Since this error can drain your thermostat’s battery, the first step could be supplying enough power to find out if this specific error code is what you’re working with.
 You can separate the thermostat from its base and deliver power by using a USB cable.
-If it reveals error code 195, you may continue to visually examine components like the wiring as well as your air conditioner’s air filter or drainage system.
-If you can’t uncover anything wrong with these components, it will likely be best to contact a pro.
+In the event it displays error code 195, you may continue to visually check components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t detect anything wrong with these components, it will likely be best to contact a pro.

 e103 – Critical

-Another critical error code, e103 signifies an electrical issue with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is receiving more power than what is safe and normal.
-This can stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
-Your technician can meticulously examine and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 suggests an electrical malfunction with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is getting more power than needed.
+This will sometimes stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
+A technician can meticulously examine and test the Nest’s electrical system to understand where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it could still prevent you from using the Nest thermostat like normal.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from getting enough power.
-You can examine the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
-If not, you can get a Nest Power Connector.
+Even though this error code isn’t critical, it could still stop you from using the Nest thermostat how you want to.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as missing one can block your Nest from getting enough power.
+You can inspect the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
+If not, you’ll need a Nest Power Connector.

-During installation of a Nest Power Connector, you will sometimes notice error code E297 show up.
+With installation of a Nest Power Connector, you might notice error code E297 be displayed.
 This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector is already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Like error code e103, e104 is a critical error originating from an overcurrent.
-If too much power is sent using the Nest’s wiring, it can damage internal components and may even be a fire hazard.
-If you see this error code show up on your Nest thermostat and want to protect from electrical damage, it’s a good idea to shut the power off straightaway.
-You can then contact a professional technician with the proper experience detecting and solving electrical issues.
+Just like error code e103, e104 is a critical error originating from an overcurrent.
+If too much power is sent inside the Nest’s wiring, it can damage internal components and can even be a fire hazard.
+If you see this error code pop up on your Nest thermostat and want to guard against electrical damage, it’s suggested to switch the power off as soon as you can.
+You can then contact a professional technician with the appropriate experience identifying and solving electrical problems.

 e73 – Critical

-This could be as easy as the breaker being switched off, but it can also be an issue with the wiring.
-After turning off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure they’re not loose or damaged.
-If nothing looks to be out of place, it’s time to get in touch with a local professional.
+This could be as straightforward as the breaker being turned off, but it could also be something with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually examine the wires to make sure none of them are loose or damaged.
+If nothing looks to be out of place, it’s a good idea to get in touch with a local professional.